Table of Contents

 Original description in the Apache Kafka paper

-as described in the Apache Kafka paper.
+This section presents the segmented_log as described in the Apache Kafka paper.

 Simple storage: Kafka has a very simple storage layout.
 Each partition of a topic corresponds to a logical log.
 Physically, a log is implemented as a set of segment files of approximately the same size (e.g., 1GB).
 Every time a producer publishes a message to a partition, the broker simply appends the message to the last segment file.
 For better performance, we flush the segment files to disk only after a configurable number of messages have been published or a certain amount of time has elapsed.
 A message is only exposed to the consumers after it is flushed.